Stuart Linnell: Semi-retirement

 In November 2020, he joined the presentation team of the online easy listening music station Serenade Radio for whom he continues to host a show every weekend, which he presents from home.

+Autobiography

+In July 2025, Stuart Linnell published his autobiography under the title “My Granddad knew Rasputin…and I met Elton John”.
+Published by Takahe Publishing Ltd., and available in paperback from Amazon, and also on Kindle, it ran to 400 pages, detailing his life from his childhood in Birmingham, through his broadcasting career in Birmingham, Sheffield, Coventry and Northampton.

 Personal life

-Stuart and his wife Sue live in Coventry with their two dogs.
-They have two sons and two granddaughters.
+Linnell and his wife Sue live in Coventry.